pexi-labs/pexiblock-sample/README.md

 ### Best Practices Implemented

-1. **Credential Protection**: API credentials are stored on the backend only
+1. **Environment Variables**: API credentials are stored in environment variables
-2. **Frontend Isolation**: Frontend application never receives or exposes API keys or secrets
+2. **Frontend Security**: Credentials are loaded at build time and not exposed in client-side code
-3. **Backend Proxy Pattern**: All PEXIBLOCK API calls are routed through the backend server
+3. **Direct API Integration**: All PEXIBLOCK API calls are made directly from the frontend
 4. **HTTPS Protocol**: Production deployments utilize HTTPS encryption
-5. **Environment Isolation**: Credentials are managed through environment variables, not hardcoded in source code
+5. **Secure Storage**: Credentials are managed through environment variables, not hardcoded in source code

 ### Additional Security Recommendations

-1. **Rate Limiting**: Implement rate limiting on your backend API endpoints
+1. **Environment Security**: Ensure `.env.local` files are never committed to version control
-2. **CORS Configuration**: Restrict cross-origin requests to known and trusted origins
+2. **CORS Configuration**: Configure CORS settings appropriately for your domain
 3. **Webhook Handlers**: Implement webhook handlers for payment confirmation events
 4. **API Key Rotation**: Establish a regular schedule for rotating API credentials
-5. **Request Validation**: Validate all incoming requests on the backend server
+5. **Request Validation**: Validate all payment data before sending to PEXIBLOCK API

 ## Usage